openSUSE/news-o-o/_posts/2008-11-14-opensuse-111-beta-51-for-powerpc-released.markdown

 Additionally new initrd and linuxrc for PowerPC have been uploaded in the [PPC-HotFix directory](http://download.opensuse.org/distribution/11.1-Beta5/PPC-HotFix).

-These files are for Pegasos and Efika PowerPC systems if you want to do a network installation.Â  Use these files and boot with the insecure=1 kernel parameter.
+These files are for Pegasos and Efika PowerPC systems if you want to do a network installation.
+Use these files and boot with the insecure=1 kernel parameter.

 If you have further questions, please ask on the openSUSE PPC mailinglist,